Skip to main content

 <agent_call agent="devops-senior" task="Configure CI/CD pipeline with GitHub Actions" />

-<agent_call agent="security-auditor" task="Audit the authentication module for OWASP" />
+<agent_call agent="my-strict-reviewer" task="Audit the authentication module for OWASP" />

 1